-- 1 NOTES the feasibility for the City to construct a second multi-storey car park as detailed in this Report; - 2 REQUESTS the Chief Executive Officer prepare concept plans for a second multi-storey car park, which considers and addresses the incorporation of commercial uses within the site and elements that "future proof" the overall development.
+- NOTES the feasibility for the City to construct a second multi-storey car park as detailed in Report CJ175-11/20; - 2 REQUESTS the Chief Executive Officer prepare concept plans for a second multi-storey car park, which considers and addresses the incorporation of commercial uses within the site and elements that "future proof" the overall development.

-The Chief Executive Officer has a KPI to report to Council on the feasibility of a second MSCP which this report addresses.
+The Chief Executive Officer has a KPI to report to Council on the feasibility of a second MSCP which Report CJ175-11/20 addresses.